8p/EightPointsGuzzleBundle/src/Resources/doc/intercept-request-and-response.md

             - { name: kernel.event_listener, event: eight_points_guzzle.pre_transaction, method: onPreTransaction, service: api_partners }
 ```

 We just subscribed to the `eight_points_guzzle.pre_transaction` event and exposed method `onPreTransaction` to be triggered.
-In next step we will create this method.
+In next step we will implement this method.

 Also notice that we configured `service: api_partners` parameter.
 String `api_partners` will be passed to `setServiceName` method and we will use it to track if the client is the right one.